 Within the Giardini section of the Biennale is the old pavilion that was called the “Aperto” for the open section.
 It remains another area organized by the guest curator.
 In this case Enwezor chose to darkly name this brilliant white façade, “blues blood bruise” with ominous black fabric hanging from above like huge stalactites.
 One striking installation that draws on all three words in this pavillion’s title is “Vertigo Sea” a three-channel video by John Akomfrah.

 Born in Ghana but growing up in the UK, Akomfrah bridges continents, cultures and philosophical concerns in this 48 minute meditation.
 He brings together the diminishing glaciers, African slaves, emigration, whaling all within astonishing cinematography.
 You are drawn into contemplation of the video juxtapositions rather than assaulted by a single political position.

 Unlike the many art fairs that dominate the economics of the art world the Venice Biennale continues to challenge and co-mingle new and more historical art works in a fresh context.
 A parting shot of the promenade at the Giardini (with installation work by Raqs Media Collective) presents statues of colonial period royalty, still towering but impotent.

 Edward Earle has worked at the International Center of Photography for over 16 years.
-He has served as the the first IT Directory, Curator of Digital Media and as the Curator of Collections.
+He has served as the the first IT Director, Curator of Digital Media, and as the Curator of Collections.
 During his tenure, Earle has handled collection management, web development, and the development of exhibitions and has served on curatorial teams for three Triennial exhibitions and a range of new media and web-based initiatives.